打小人Beatpetty

 • Placing the jar somewhere it gets disturbed daily.
 A jar in active rotation at the front of the freezer gets moved, jostled, and eventually used up in the ordinary business of a shared kitchen.
 The back of the freezer, away from daily traffic, is the traditional placement for a reason

-Is a Freezer Spell Justified?
+When Is It Justified?
 Reading the Situation Honestly

 A hand closing a chest freezer lid over a hidden binding jar, warm kitchen light spilling from above contrasting with cold white frost inside, dark and quiet atmosphere